-- Net neutrality means that ISPs (Internet Service providers) should treat all the content in the internet equally and should not discriminate or favor any app or website over the other on the basis of website, content or user as this kind of discrimination will result in the domination of bigger companies (Ex – Facebook, Google etc.) over startups and small companies.
+- Net neutrality means that ISPs (Internet Service providers) should treat all the content on the Internet equally and should not discriminate or favour any app or website over the other on the basis of website, content or user as this kind of discrimination will result in the domination of bigger companies (Ex-Google, Meta etc.) over startups and small companies.

-- In December 2014, Airtel decided to start charging extra for VoIP (Voice over Internet protocol) calling apps such as Skype, Viber etc. This decision sparked debate on net neutrality in India.
-TRAI (Telecom Regulatory Authority of India) invited user comments on this.
+- In December 2014, Airtel decided to start charging extra for VoIP (Voice over Internet Protocol) calling apps such as Skype, Viber etc. This decision sparked debate on net neutrality in India.
+At that time, TRAI (Telecom Regulatory Authority of India) invited user comments on this.

-- ‘Internet.org’, which was later renamed as ‘Free Basics‘ was launched by Facebook founder Mark Zuckerberg with the partnership of Reliance communications in February 2015 in India.
-Free Basics gives mobile users access to over 30 different websites without any data charges.
-It was started to bring more people online and to ensure digital equality according to Mark Zuckerberg.
+- ‘Internet.org’, which was later renamed as ‘Free Basics‘ was launched by Meta with the partnership of Reliance Communications in February 2015 in India.
+Free Basics give mobile users access to over 30 different websites without any data charges.
+It was started to bring more people online and to ensure digital equality according to the Meta company.

 - In April 2015, Airtel launched ‘Airtel Zero‘, which allows its customers to access some apps at Zero data charges.
 App providers will pay the data charges.

 - So, this results in Differential pricing – giving access to some websites and apps for free and charging the remaining.
-In future, ISPs can make some websites load faster and can slow down other websites, which can’t pay extra fee to them.
+In future, there is a possibility that ISPs will make some websites load faster and can slow down other websites, which can’t pay extra fees to them.

-- In Feb 2016, TRAI backed Net neutrality and barred Telecom companies from charging different prices for data services except emergency services, thereby banned Airtel Zero and Free Basics.
+- In Feb 2016, TRAI backed Net neutrality and barred Telecom companies from charging different prices for data services except for emergency services, thereby banning Airtel Zero and Free Basics.

 - Telecom companies are buying spectrum and infrastructure, which results in high capital expenditure costs.
-But they are at loss because of OTT (Over the top) services such as skype, watsapp etc. Their attempts to protecting their investments through differential pricing is understandable.
+But they are at a loss because of calling apps such as Skype, WhatsApp etc. Their attempts to protect their investments through differential pricing are understandable.

-- Telecom companies stated that Differential pricing will help in promoting innovation and to bring more people online.
+- Telecom companies stated that Differential pricing will help in promoting innovation and bringing more people online.

-- The initiatives like Free Basics can act as a launch pad for people, who don’t have access to internet.
-They will get to know and become comfortable with internet, thereby increasing the number of digital literates.
+- The initiatives like these can act as a launch pad for people, who don’t have access to the internet.
+They will get to know and become comfortable with the internet, thereby increasing the number of digital literates.

-- Absence of Net neutrality could make ISPs gatekeepers of Internet.
+- The absence of Net neutrality could make ISPs gatekeepers of the Internet.
 It gives them all chances of misuse.
 Deep divisions will occur in the digital world.

-- If people are really concerned with bringing more users into the digital world, they can give some data balance for free like Mozilla did to provide access to entire internet, not just a few sponsored sites.
-Lobbying in the name of digital literacy is not charity.
+- If people are really concerned with bringing more users into the digital world, they can give some data balance for free like Mozilla did to provide access to the entire internet, not just a few sponsored sites.

 - Egypt also suspended ‘Free Basics’ services a week after India did the same.